JRejex/Scripts/README.md

 ## Handy Scripts for Computer Forensics and Network Administration
 ---------------------------------
 Hello {0x77 0x6f 0x72 0x6c 0x64}!
 Welcome to my github.\
-My name is **James** but you can call me Juice!
-I'm a cyber security enthusiast and avid believer in programming for efficiency.\
+My name is James but you can call me **Juice!** I'm a cyber security enthusiast and avid believer in programming for efficiency.\
 Here are a collection of scripts I created with varying purposes aligned to Cyber Security,\
 Network Administration and Forensics Artifact Collection.\
 Scripts are finished however there is always room for new features and enhancements.
+However, they are not seperated into repositories because I have no current need to maintain or enhance these scripts.
+Keep an eye out for future projects from me that will earn their own repository!
+Also feel free to check out my new [blog](https://jrejex.ghost.io/)

 ![wormimage](https://user-images.githubusercontent.com/42547204/196294695-6e918658-6d3d-4c03-a71d-4ae15f204cd9.JPG)